isCatNull/VersionIncrementer/README.md

 - Add custom exceptions, handling and throwing could be made better
 - IncrementerService can be made more readable
 - Path to ProductInfo can be picked up from config
+- Use fluent validator, perhaps cover more cases